Jamesllllllllll/Daily-Dashboard/api/README.md

 It should return a stringified JSON object, which can be parsed with `response.json()` in the component

 See /api/weather.js for an example.
-It uses axios but you can use the regular fetch() API.

 ### Development